-There is so much misinformation about COVID-19 that some of it has already been turned into tropes.
-A good portion of it thrives on social media soil, but almost half of it is also produced by bots, a new study shows.
+There is so much misinformation related to COVID-19 that some of it has already been turned into tropes.
+A good portion of it thrives on social media soil, but almost half of it is also produced by bots.

-According to the Carnegie Mellon University’s Center for Informed Democracy & Social Cybersecurity’s research, from 45% to 60% of accounts on Twitter promoting misinformation related to coronavirus is run not by humans, but bots.
-To conclude this, the center’s experts analyzed nearly 200 million coronavirus-related tweets since January.
-They weed out the automated accounts by looking for specific markers: multiple posts in a short period, or copy-paste text from other tweets, says the Rolling Stone.
+According to Carnegie Mellon University’s Center for Informed Democracy & Social Cybersecurity’s research, 45-60% of Twitter accounts that regularly post false information about COVID-19 are run not by humans, but bots.
+To conclude this, the center’s experts examined approximately 200 million tweets.
+They weeded out the automated profiles by scanning for specific quotas, such as too many posts in a short span, or copy-pasted tweets from other accounts, says the Rolling Stone.

 More than 100 common false narratives and conspiracy theories about coronavirus — such as the Chinese government creating it in a laboratory or 5G towers spreading it — were singled out as well.
 The research team did not identify where these bots were located but said that they accounted for about 82% of the top-50 most influential Tweeter users.

-Twitter has recently issued a statement claiming that the social media platform axed more than 2,600 tweets related to COVID-19 and handled more than 4.3 million accounts “which were targeting discussions around COVID-19 with spammy or manipulative behaviors.”
+Twitter has recently issued a statement saying that it axed more than 2,600 tweets related to COVID-19 and handled more than 4.3 million profiles on Twitter.